-A communication error occurs if the scan tool fails to communicate with the vehicle's ECU (Electronic Control Unit).
+A communication error occurs if the scan tool fails to communicate with the vehicle's ECU (Engine Control Unit).
 You need to do the following to check up:

-- ✓ Verify that the ignition is ON. - ✓ Check if the scan tool's connector is securely connected to the vehicle's DLC. - ✓ Turn the ignition off and wait for about 10 seconds.
+- \checkmark Verify that the ignition is ON. - ✓ Check if the scan tool's OBD II connector is securely connected to the vehicle's DLC. - ✓ Verify that the vehicle is OBDII compliant. - ✓ Turn the ignition off and wait for about 10 seconds.
 Turn the ignition back to on and continue the testing. - ✓ Verify the control module is not defective.